experientials/build-template/Brain/Subcognition/README.md

 #### Part 2

 The box around the detected object must be defined.
-The dimension of this box should be derived based on the closeness of the hand to the camera (see above) and hand landmarks [2-4, 6-8, 10-12, 14-16, 18-20].
+The dimension of this box should be derived based on the closeness of the hand to the camera (see above), hand landmarks [2-4, 6-8, 10-12, 14-16, 18-20] and handiness (left/right).
+Another idea for the future, is to make a better estimation using a background removal algorithm.